LucasXavierChurchman/Sentiment-vs-Excitement/README.md

 ## Data:
 For this project, using comments/tweets from either Reddit or Twitter was considered.
 In the end, Reddit comments were used for a few reasons.

-  * Structure: the comment-board design of reddit is easier to follow than Twitter's handing of tweets and their reply threads.
+  * Structure: the comment-board design of reddit is easier to follow than Twitter's handling of tweets and their reply threads.
 Also, determining a commenters' team allegiance is much easier thanks to user flair and teams having individual subreddits, both of which turned out to be critical for this analysis

   * The team at pushshift.io has a [public database](https://files.pushshift.io/reddit/comments/) of the entire history of reddit comments.
 Creating the datasets was made even easier thanks to the fact this database has been uploaded to [Google Big Query](https://bigquery.cloud.google.com/dataset/fh-bigquery:reddit_comments).
 Thanks to this, a simple query using a thread's link IDs and subreddit name gave the exact table that was desired and could be downloaded in a .csv format.